The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Additional Results on Market Design and Policies

 \subsection{Omitted Examples}

-\paragraph{Example for footnote \ref{footex1}.} Consider $h_b=h_g\geq 1/2$ and $n_b=n_g>1/2$ and suppose firms do not hire from the pool when initial employment is $e_b=e_g=1/2$.
+\begin{example} Consider $h_b=h_g\geq 1/2$ and $n_b=n_g>1/2$ and suppose firms do not hire from the pool when initial employment is $e_b=e_g=1/2$.
 Then, only workers from the referral market are hired and the employment masses, while equal, are less than $1/2$.
 This reduces the number of referrals and thus increases the probability of not getting a referral which drives up the expected value in the pool.
-As a result, in the next period, firms may hire from the pool resulting in a unit-mass of employed workers equal by group; i.e., a cycle.
+As a result, in the next period, firms may hire from the pool resulting in a unit-mass of employed workers equal by group; i.e., a cycle. \end{example}

-\paragraph{Example for footnote \ref{footex2}.} Let $h_b=1;h_g=.5$ and $n_b=n_g>1/2$ so that referrals lean towards blues.
-Let $F$ be a three value distribution with $v_H>v_M>v_L$ and small masses at the extremes.
+\begin{example} Let $h_b=1;h_g=.5$ and $n_b=n_g>1/2$ so that referrals lean towards blues.
+Let $F$ be a three-value distribution with $v_H>v_M>v_L$ and small masses at the extremes.
 Start with equal employment rates and pick values $v_H,v_L$ such that $v_M$ is slightly above the hiring threshold.
 Blue employment increases as blues get more referrals than greens.
 This leads to more concentration, an increase in $P(0)$ and hence an increase in the hiring threshold. so that the hiring threshold is now above $v_M$.
-Then only most hiring comes from the pool and employment rates are mostly equal, and then the cycle repeats.
+Then only most hiring comes from the pool and employment rates are mostly equal, and then the cycle repeats. \end{example}